natebakescakes/gdipsa-eleven-alpha/README.md

 2. When selecting a booking from the Booking Tab GridView, the subsequently opened Booking Details window does not pre-select the slot that was initially selected.
 This would be resolved in a future update.

 3. Our management reports are currently limited by not allowing users to view Occupancy Rates and Booking Trends with a customised range of dates.
 We would like to implement such functionality in the future.

+4. Occupancy Rates report will show Error Dialogs but can be bypassed.
+We intend to fix this in the near future.